pavan-kaushal/blockchain-voting/README.md

 # Features :
- voter.html has voter front end
+ -voter.html has voter front end

- admin.html has admin login and admin panel
+ -admin.html has admin login and admin panel

- Aadhar number verification is done using Vorhoeff's algorithm
+ -Aadhar number authenticity is checked using Vorhoeff's algorithm

- add address of the deployed smart contract in address variable of $('document').ready function to access the deployed smart contract from the front end in both admin.html and
+ -add address of the deployed smart contract in address variable of $('document').ready function to access the deployed smart contract from the front end in both admin.html and
  voter.html files